appcues/appcues-android-sdk/docs/Traits.md

 ### Presenting

-A ``PresentingTrait`` is the trait responsible for providing the view in which the experience will be shown. by default we are starting our `AppcuesActivity` that will orchestrate all other traits to ensure the proper order and placement of elements are correct.
+A ``PresentingTrait`` is the trait responsible for providing the view in which the experience will be shown.

 > Only a single ``PresentingTrait`` will be applied in the process of displaying an experience step even if multiple are defined.